 - This decision MUST be for religious reasons and applied for within 2 years of your initial ordination.

 If you qualify as a minister, you can opt not to pay Social Security tax on future ministry earnings.
 If you choose to “opt out” and already have your 40 quarters OR if your spouse has or will have 40 quarters, you ARE still eligible to receive social security benefits.
 You will still be eligible to receive whatever benefits you have already accrued.
 If your spouse has or will have 40 quarters, you are automatically eligible for HALF of their benefits, regardless of how much social security tax you have paid.

 As an individual works and pays taxes, they earn Social Security “credits.”
 In 2021, you earn one credit for each $1,470 in earnings — up to a maximum of four credits per year.
 The amount of money needed to earn one credit usually goes up every year.
 Most people need 10 years of work to accrue 40 credits to qualify for benefits.

 It’s important to realize that Social Security benefits only replace some of your earnings when you retire, become disabled, or die.
 Social Security can be very helpful for many but not critical if the minister plans carefully to compensate the loss of those benefits.
-The “Old” age pension, Medicare, life insurance and disability insurance are the major benefits of Social Security.
+The “Old” age pension, California Medicare Advantage insurance, life insurance and disability insurance are the major benefits of Social Security.
 So, planning to compensate for lost benefits in these areas is especially critical if one opts out.

 It’s a Tax, Not a Retirement Account.